Dental Implant Restorations

 There are now a wide variety of dental implant placement procedures that vary in duration and materials.
 Any implant procedure is preceded by a detailed consultation and case planning with your dental team.

-Dr. Morrison is an expert in creating dental implant restorations that look and feel like your natural teeth.
+Dr. Sheppard is an expert in creating dental implant restorations that look and feel like your natural teeth.

 Duration of the Procedure